The cheapest price is not always the cheapest choice

 Start here

-Most people know running costs matter, but many still compare appliances mainly on price.
-The stronger approach is to combine purchase price with likely use, estimated energy cost, and practical fit.
+Most buyers know running costs matter, but many still compare appliances mainly on price.
+The stronger approach is to combine purchase price, likely use, estimated electricity cost, and practical fit.

-A lower upfront price can still cost more over time if the appliance uses more electricity or needs to run more often to do the same job.
+A lower upfront price can still become the weaker value option if the appliance uses more electricity or suits your home less well over time.

 What to compare

-Start with the purchase price, but treat it as only the first part of the decision rather than the whole story.
+Start with the purchase price, but treat it as the beginning of the decision rather than the whole story.

-A slightly more expensive appliance can still be the stronger value choice if it lasts longer and performs better over time.
+A slightly more expensive option can still be the better long-term buy when its total usefulness is stronger over time.

 Simple method